enclave-networks/docs/docs/getting-started/installation.md

                 sudo apt-get install enclave

-        4. Provide your `Default Enrolment Key` to complete the installation
+        4. Provide your `Quick Start Key` to complete the installation

     === "CentOS / RHEL"